About this guide

 General books about desktop publishing

 If your issues are at the system level — saving files, moving files, activating fonts, for example — consult the documentation resources provided with your computer.

 Formatting conventions highlight information to help you quickly find what you need.

-Bold type style: The names of all dialog boxes, fields, and other controls are set in bold type.
+Underline type style: The names of all dialog boxes, fields, and other controls are set in Underline type style.
 For example: "Click OK."

 References: In descriptions of features, parenthetical references guide you in accessing those features.
 For example: "The Find/Change dialog box (Edit menu) lets you find and replace text."